ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2021-01-20-Taming_Tail.md

 - Edge case engine, a collection of odd long-tail samples and systematically collecting long-tail samples.
 - On-Prem ML clusters with GPUs can unlock massive savings.
 Example: startup saved 10 Million USD with their own cluster in colocation facility compared to AWS.
 - Model quantization, distillation, pruning, compression, and compilation (including APIs and pre-trained models)
-- Frequent testing, not only accuracy, F1 etc. but also on A) bad data, B) privacy violations, C) precision mismatches, D) model drift, E) bias, and F) adverserial tactics.
+- Frequent testing, not only accuracy, F1 etc. but also on A) bad data, B) privacy violations, C) precision mismatches, D) model drift, E) bias, and F) adversarial tactics.

 ## Summary